-We have reached the last two chapters of the New Testament, their meaning, surprisingly or unsurprisingly fits neatly into every theme insisted upon in the Christian Scriptures: That salvation is of the Jews (John 4:22).
-As Jesus was the God of Abraham, Isaac and Israel incarnated in Semitic flesh, sent to a chosen but apostate Semitic nation which possessed but abused Semitic institutions, this destination, reveals cumulatively, at that we have come, at last, to a Semitic destination.
+We have reached the last two chapters of the New Testament, and their meaning, (surprisingly or unsurprisingly), fits neatly into every theme insisted upon in the Christian Scriptures: That salvation is of the Jews (John 4:22).
+As Jesus was the God of Abraham, Isaac, and Israel incarnated in Semitic flesh, sent to a chosen but apostate Semitic nation which possessed but abused Semitic institutions, this destination, reveals cumulatively, at that we have come, at last, to a Semitic destination.

 Additional details in this chapter include:-

-In the middle of the street of it and on either side of the river there is a tree of life which bares twelve kinds of fruit and yields these every month, and its leaves are for the healing of the nations (vs. 2).
+- In the middle of the street of it and on either side of the river there is a tree of life that bares twelve kinds of fruit and yields these every month, and its leaves are for the healing of the nations (vs. 2).